 The sagas of the Greenlanders and Erik the Red recount the voyages of Norsemen travelling to places like Helluland and Markland, in northern Canada.
 These locations do not occur in any present-day maps.
 But archaeologists have uncovered several sites, and discovered objects in Canada that may have Norse origins.

 Viking Age Relevance

 L’Anse aux Meadows

-In 2016, archaeologist Sarah Parcak discovered a site at Point Rosée.
-Based on the photos and her previous experience in Egypt, Parcak believed there may be a structure in the ground.
-Experts raised their doubts.
-Among others, the southwestern tip of Newfoundland does not make for a good landfall for ships.
-A BBC TV crew and historian Dan Snow joined her for the excavation.
-Whereas in the documentary speculated about Point Rosée being a Norse site, Parcak remained careful not to make strong claims.
-When the research report was published in 2017, it did not receive much publicity.
-It confirmed that the evidence turned out to be natural bog deposits rather than the remains of a Norse metalworking site.
+In 2016, archaeologist Sarah Parcak discovers a site at Point Rosée.
+Based on the photos and her previous experience in Egypt, Parcak believes there may be a building of some kind in the ground.
+Experts raise their doubts, they point out that the southwestern tip of Newfoundland does not make for a good landfall for ships.
+A BBC TV crew and historian Dan Snow join Parcak for the excavation.
+Whereas in the documentary speculates about Point Rosée being a Norse site, Parcak remains careful and does not make strong claims.
+The research report is published in 2017 and does not receive much publicity.
+Unsurprisingly so, because it confirms that the evidence on site are natural bog deposits rather than the remains of a Norse metalworking site.
 The site has received little attention since.5

 The Viking Archive – The Lost Viking Settlements: 2.
 The Western Frontier (Parts 1 & 2)

 BBC – New Evidence of Viking Life in America?, April 2016.

 LiveScience – In Photos: Viking Outposts Possibly Found in Canada

 Ted Talks – Sarah Parcak on Space Archaeology, March 2017.

 - UNESCO, ‘L’Anse aux Meadows National Heritage Site.’
 Last Accessed 05 December 2018. ↩